The Pomodoro Technique

 This popular time management method asks you to alternate pomodoros — focused work sessions — with frequent short breaks to promote sustained concentration and stave off mental fatigue.

-Try the Pomodoro Technique if you...
+The Pomodoro Technique may be for you if you…

 • Find little distractions often derail the whole workday